-Rachael enjoys working with all members of the design and construction team to deliver projects from inception through to completion.
+Rupert enjoys working with all members of the design and construction team to deliver projects from inception through to completion.

 Tabby studied architecture at the University of Greenwich and qualified as an architect in 2005.
 She has worked in a number of practices throughout her student and working life including the Graham Seabrook Partnership 2000-2001 and Jefferson Sheard Architects Ltd 2003-2006.
 She has also worked for the government-funded architecture trust ‘The Architecture Centre’ where she helped put together redevelopment competitions to regenerate local areas.

 She has experience in a variety of sectors including retail and healthcare and her previous corporate clients include HSBC and Marks & Spencer.